 The human body adapts amazingly well to different ways of eating.
 People across the globe eat in a variety of different ways and different foods.
 People can be healthy and fit whether they eat vegetables, mostly fat, mostly carbs, or many meals a day.
-Whatever nutrition protocol or lifestyle you follow, most health-focused diets and health professionals would agree on some key fundamentals such as:- emphasizing whole foods
+Whatever nutrition protocol or lifestyle you follow, most health-focused diets and health professionals would agree on some key fundamentals such as:

 - getting adequate quality protein